Skip to main content

 Managing access for everyone in your organization

-The default base role is write, meaning that everyone in the organization can see and edit your project.
-To change project access for everyone in the organization, you can change the base role.
-Changes to the base role only affect organization members who are not organization owners and who are not granted individual access.
+You can manage access for everyone in your organization to a particular project by changing the project's base permission.
+Changes to the base permission only affect organization members who are not organization owners and who are not granted individual access.

 1. Navigate to your project.